QGNN: Value Function Factorisation with Graph Neural Networks: Related Work

+Building on the representational complexity improvements of QMIX, many recent methods employ different mixing strategies.
+QTRAN \cite{QTRAN} seeks to represent non-monotonic value functions by employing optimisation objectives to satisfy the IGM condition~\eqref{eq:IGM}.
+QPLEX \cite{qplex} and QSCAN \cite{qscan}, on the other hand, apply a transformation to the individual q-values inside of the mixing network to condition them on global information.

+There are several models which use GNNs for value factorisation: GraphMIX \cite{GraphMIX}, QRelation \cite{qrelation} and RACA \cite{raca}.
+These methods maintain locally conditioned models, but they use monotonic GNNs in the mixer to model relationships between agents.
+The key drawback of these methods is that they cannot represent inter-agent dependencies, because the local value functions are conditioned purely on local information.
+Given that the learned policies must be agnostic to the states of other agents, only limited coordination is possible.

 One method that can model interactions on a macroscopic scale is COMA \cite{COMA}.
 In COMA, a global value function is used to calculate agent-wise advantages by subtracting a counterfactual baseline.
-That is, the advantage of agent $i$ is defined by the difference in the global value if the action of agent $i$ were replaced with a \say{default action}.
-Unfortunately, due to the centralised nature of the global critic, COMA exhibits poor scalability and generalisation to new states.
+However, due to the centralised nature of the global critic, COMA exhibits poor scalability and generalisation to new states.
 Furthermore, since COMA uses an actor conditioned on local information (like the aforementioned methods), the resulting policy cannot observe the states of other agents to produce cooperative behaviour.

 Some methods use communication to improve performance in multi-agent reinforcement learning \cite{MADDPG, DGN, G2ANet, LA-QTransformer, TarMAC, CommNet, AI-QMIX}.
 The most popular of these methods is MADDPG \cite{MADDPG}, which uses communication at train time, but not at execution time.
 There are also similar methods which utilise communication at training time \textit{and} execution time, such as DGN \cite{DGN} and GA-Comm \cite{G2ANet}.
 However, all of these methods require local rewards, so they are not useful for the fully cooperative tasks tackled in this paper, which only provide a global reward.